vinhmh/vault-migration/README.md

 # Vault Setup and Migration Guide

 > **⚠️ WARNING**: Do not run `docker compose down` during migration as it will stop the vault containers and potentially lose data.
-Use `docker compose stop` instead if you need to pause the services temporarily.

 This guide provides step-by-step instructions for setting up HashiCorp Vault and migrating data between vault instances.